2023 CFL season: Postseason

 The Grey Cup was played at Tim Hortons Field in Hamilton, Ontario, on November 19.
 The Montreal Alouettes upset the favoured Winnipeg Blue Bombers 28–24, to win their first Grey Cup since 2010.

 Broadcasting

 The CFL continued to be broadcast on TSN and RDS across all platforms in Canada as part of their current contract.
 The broadcast rights were reported to have been extended through 2025.
 In late April, the CFL announced a new partnership with CBS Sports Network, who would broadcast 34 games in the United States.
-The deal was reportedly worth $1 million dollars per year, with each team receiving around $100,000 in compensation.
+The deal was reportedly worth $1 million per year, with each team receiving around $100,000 in compensation.
 The deal replaced the former partnership with ESPN.
 The CFL livestreamed all games in the United States not broadcast by CBS on their own platform, dubbed CFL+, for free.
 A small number of preseason games were broadcast on TSN and RDS; the remainder of the normally un-broadcast preseason games (as well as all international broadcasts of the preseason games) were shown for free on a league-operated streaming platform called CFL Preseason Live.